aevilla160/hpc_docs/docs/jupyterhub.md

 2. You can use the default jupyterhub image or you can change the image using the [configurator](https://github.com/2i2c-org/2i2c-hubs-image).
 You can also create your custom user image.
 There is a guide about this [here](https://docs.2i2c.org/en/latest/admin/howto/environment/index.html).
 3. General information about the user environment [here](https://docs.2i2c.org/en/latest/admin/howto/environment/index.html).

+If you have admin access, please note that the shared folders have the same shared path.
+One is configured for read-write, and the other is configured for read-only.
+For admins, they can see both folders but can only write to the one that is write-enabled.
+Standard users only see a single shared directory as read-only.
+From a content management standpoint, admins have full access to all content and act as a single user when interacting with content.

 If you have any additional questions accessing hub, please open a general OIT research computing ticket [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

 If you were not able to attend the workshop of JupyterHub, here is the recording [link](https://video.ucmerced.edu/media/JupyterHub+Workshop/1_ehe8hmux).